2DMamba: Efficient State Space Model for Image Representation with Applications on Giga-Pixel Whole Slide Image Classification: Experiments

+\textbf{Ablation on the multi-directional scanning}.
+We ablate MambaMIL using 2-direction \cite{visionmamba}, 4-direction raster \cite{plainmamba}, and 4-direction cross scans \cite{vmamba}, comparing with 2DMambaMIL.
+Tab.\ref{tab:1dvs2d} shows that while scanning in multiple directions improves performance, it remains inferior to 2DMambaMIL.
+This demonstrates that multi-directional scanning does not accurately model cell-to-cell interactions, as cells interact in a coordinated manner across all directions, rather than being limited to horizontal and vertical orientations.

-We qualitatively compare the attention heatmaps generated by \methodnameMIL~with four existing approaches (AB-MIL, CLAM, MambaMIL, and SRMambaMIL) for classification and survival analysis tasks, focusing on pathological and biological interpretability.
+\textbf{Qualitative Evaluation.} We qualitatively compare the attention heatmaps generated by \methodnameMIL~with four existing approaches (AB-MIL, CLAM, MambaMIL, and SRMambaMIL) for classification and survival analysis tasks, focusing on pathological and biological interpretability.
 The results demonstrate that \methodnameMIL~consistently targets tumor areas in WSI classification and survival analysis datasets, occasionally including pixels from the immediate tumor-adjacent regions.
 Fig.~\ref{fig:heatmap} presents a case of kidney clear cell carcinoma in the context of survival analysis.
 AB-MIL and SRMambaMIL predominantly attend to non-tumor regions, which is unnecessary for risk prediction, and CLAM also shows considerable attention to non-tumor areas.
 On the contrary, the attentions of our \methodnameMIL~ and SRMambaMIL are both driven by tumor areas.
 In comparison, our method exhibits a more heterogeneous attention pattern, specifically focusing on highly survival-related regions (indicated by the {red} arrows), whereas SRMambaMIL's attention is more uniformly distributed, which focuses on some less survival-related regions (indicated by the {violet} arrows).
-More examples are listed in the Supp. \ref{sec:supp:qualitative}.
+Additional qualitative evaluations are shown in Supp. \ref{sec:supp:qualitative}.